 Commencement: Induction and Orientation

 The roles and the responsibilities of the supervisor and candidate should be clarified right at the start of candidature.
 At this time, supervisors can alert the commencing graduate researcher to commonly encountered tasks, processes and standards expected of their research program and provide clear information and advice on what is required to produce an adequate thesis.
-Download the Checklist for Supervisors for a list of topics to discuss with new graduate researchers.

 One of the first tasks of academic staff is to establish the candidate's advisory committee.
 An advisory committee must be established for all commencing graduate researchers.
 The committee meets at key stages during candidature for the benefit of the candidate, the supervisors, the department and the university.
 Further information on the composition and responsibilities of the advisory committee is available in Graduate Research Training Policy.